-"NOTICE CONCERNING TRANSFERABLITY OF CREDITS AND CREDENTIALS AT OUR INSTITUTION"
+"NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS AT OUR INSTITUTION"

 The transferability of credits you earn at Angeles Institute is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the (diploma or certificate) you earn at Angeles Institute is also at the complete discretion of the institution to which you seek to transfer.
 If the (credits, diploma, or certificate) that you earn at this institution are not accepted at the institution to which you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Angeles Institute to determine if your (credits, diploma or certificate) will transfer.
+For this reason you should make certain that your attendance at this institution to which you may seek to transfer after attending Angeles Institute to determine if your (credits, diploma or certificate) will transfer.